-We will complete a risk assessment following a report of harmful sexual behaviour, considering all CYP involved in an incident.
-We will also consider all other pupils at our school and any actions that may be appropriate to protect them.
+We will complete a Risk Assessment following a report of harmful sexual behaviour, considering allCYP involved in an incident.
+We will also consider all other pupils at our school, within the Trust, and any actions that may be appropriate to protect them.

-Risk assessments will be regularly reviewed to ensure they remain relevant and fit for purpose.
-Where appropriate, the affected CYP and their parents and carers will be invited to contribute to the completion and review of the risk assessment.
+Risk Assessments will be regularly reviewed to ensure they remain relevant and fit for purpose.
+Where appropriate, the affected CYP and their parents and carers will be invited to contribute to the completion and review of the Risk Assessment.